Case Studies of Having Helped Leaders and Organizations

 Executives Successfully Inspired Their Teams While Solving Their Own Time-Crunch, Too

 - CLIENT: IT Operations division of one of the country’s largest insurance carriers.

-- APPROACH: Using my F.R.A.M.E coaching model as a guide, each participant enrolled in 6- to 9-month fully-customized, 1-on-1, coaching engagement that included a mix of in-person, by phone, and email-based interactions designed specifically around their particular developmental needs, current responsibilities, and career aspirations.
+- APPROACH: Augmenting the executives’ own coaching and mentoring by working directly with middle managers on behalf of their bosses.
+Using my F.R.A.M.E coaching model as a guide, each participant enrolled in 6- to 9-month fully customized, 1-on-1, coaching engagement that included a mix of in-person, by phone, and email-based interactions designed specifically around their particular developmental needs, current responsibilities, and career aspirations.

 - RESULTS: Leaders insured that their key leadership messages and department priorities got regularly reinforced without having to do so themselves, saving them time and providing more thorough follow-up, support, and executive-level insights throughout the organization.
 Direct reports felt motivated and inspired by working with an external coach and advocate who understood the needs and preferences of their bosses so well.

 ↠ ‘Power and Presence’ Coaching and Mentoring ↞